 In circumstances when there is a need to completely dewater the Lloyd Mandeno Canal, or sections of the canal, such that a minimum water depth of 0.2 m cannot be maintained, the consent holder must submit a Freshwater Fish Salvage and Relocation Plan to the Bay of Plenty Regional Council for certification at least 20 working days prior to the dewatering activity.

-The Freshwater Fish Salvage and Relocation Plan must be prepared by a suitably qualified and experienced freshwater ecologist, and shall be prepared in consultation with Department of Conservation, Fish and Game New Zealand, and the Mana Whenua Kaitiaki Rōpū (or Ngāti Ranginui Iwi Society Incorporated, Ngāti Hangarau, Ngāti Kahu, Ngāti Pango, Ngāti Rangi, Ngāi Tamarāwaho, Ngāti Hinerangi, Ngāti Raukawa and Pirirākau in the event that the none of the groups take up the invitation to form the Mana Whenua Kaitiaki Rōpū in accordance with Condition 15.1).
+The Freshwater Fish Salvage and Relocation Plan must be prepared by a suitably qualified and experienced freshwater ecologist, in consultation with Department of Conservation, Fish and Game New Zealand, and the Mana Whenua Kaitiaki Rōpū (or Ngāti Ranginui Iwi Society Incorporated, Ngāti Hangarau, Ngāti Kahu, Ngāti Pango, Ngāti Rangi, Ngāi Tamarāwaho, Ngāti Hinerangi, Ngāti Raukawa and Pirirākau in the event that the none of the groups take up the invitation to form the Mana Whenua Kaitiaki Rōpū in accordance with Condition 15.1).

-The objective of the Freshwater Fish Salvage and Relocation Plan is to identify the practices and procedures to be adopted to minimise the loss of native fish and trout during any dewatering activity within the Lloyd Mandeno Canal (where a minimum water depth of 0.2 m cannot be maintained).
+The objective of the Freshwater Fish Salvage and Relocation Plan is to identify the practices and procedures to be adopted to prevent or minimise the loss of native fish and trout during any dewatering activity within the Lloyd Mandeno Canal (where a minimum water depth of 0.2 m cannot be maintained).

 The Freshwater Fish Salvage and Relocation Plan must include, as a minimum: